Farkle: Strategy

 An optimal strategy for winning a game of Farkle, based on one set of rules, has been determined.

-A simplified version of Farkle, in which only single ones and fives score points (groups of three don't exist) can be used productively in statistics education, specifically in AP Statistics.
+A simplified version of Farkle, in which only single ones and fives score points (groups of three do not exist) can be used productively in statistics education, specifically in AP Statistics.
 Students can use expected values to determine better strategies for the game.

 Video game versions

 A video game implementation of Farkle can be found in the popular RPG Kingdom Come: Deliverance as "Farkle", and in its sequel Kingdom Come: Deliverance 2 as "Dice".
 The version in the game's sequel includes weighted dice of various kinds, as does the version in the first game.

 In 2020, a video game version of Farkle was announced as one of the six games included with the Intellivision Amico console.
 As the console has faced numerous delays, this version remains unreleased.